appfog/afdocs/add-ons/memcachier.markdown

 ### MemCachier Console

-From the Add-ons page, under MemCachier, click “Manage”, this will direct you to the MemCachier management console.
+From the Add-ons page in the [AppFog console](https://console.appfog.com/), under MemCachier, click “Manage”, this will direct you to the MemCachier management console.

 ### Additional Resources